shff/opengl_sky/README.md

 #### Amount of clouds 🌥

 The bigger the number the more there are.
-From zero to one, I think.
+From zero to one, although you can go higher.
 Play around with it.

 ```
 uniform float cirrus = 0.9;